gansel51/appear-online/README.md

 ### MacOS

 The requirements for use are included in the `mac-requirements.txt` file.
 MacOS users may need to install each requirement in the specified order using the command `pip install X`, where `X` is the requirement.
 Finding a workaround to improve ease of use on MacOS is high priority for the project maintainers.

+During the first run of this project, MacOS users may be prompted to allow accesibility access to their IDE or terminal.
+For this project to work, accessibility must be granted.

 ## Use

 _This project has released a beta version but is still actively being improved._